 You must put your branch at curbside the day before pick-up, on Monday after 6 p.m.

 You no longer have to call the Public Works Department to reserve your pick-up.
 You simply have to place your branches at curbside on the designated dates.
 Due to the high demand, the operation may take several days.
 Thus, your branches could be picked up on a day other than Tuesday.
 Thank you for your patience and understanding.

 The leaf pickup, also called the green waste, targets plant waste produced by your fall garden and lawn clean-ups.

 Plastic bags are NO longer accepted.

-The green waste collection is every other Monday starting on May 6, 2019.
+The green waste collection is every other Monday, from May 1 to September 30, 2020.

 For all areas:

 You must put your paper bags at curbside the day before pick-up, on Sunday after 6 p.m.

 - Green waste

 - Hedge clippings